 22) Home Decor

 As you can see from the above photo, my home is too eclectic to embrace any theme.
-The only decor I’ll put up during Christmas is a wooden accessories holder, shaped like a 3D Christmas tree when twisted.
+During Christmas, the only decor I’ll put up is a wooden accessories holder, shaped like a 3D Christmas tree when twisted.
 It’s been religiously reused for decades!

-It has always been a strange idea for me to buy a living thing.
-My father used to bring a different typed of dog home as he found them wandering on the street.
-Dachshund was the first, followed by a big white dog call ‘Rocky’, I believed was a Dogo Argentino.
-It was as big as me but I would gladly take it out for a walk.
+It has always been a strange idea for me to buy animals.
+My father used to bring home different dogs he found wandering on the street.
+The dachshund was the first, followed by a big white dog called ‘Rocky,’ I believed was a Dogo Argentino.
+It was as big as me, but I would gladly take it out for a walk.
 Okay, more like it dragged me out for a walk.
-My mother didn’t like having animals in the house very much so my father will have to send them away to the temple from time to time.
+My mother didn’t like having animals in the house very much, so my father would have to send them away to the temple from time to time.
 The last dog my father brought home was a Shih Tzu.
-It was trembling so much, we call it ‘Trembi’.
-Following suit, I adopted a sweet black kitten and also a big fat cat call ‘Poh’ from its owner after she developed an allergy.
+It was trembling so much, we call it ‘Trembi.’
+Following suit, I adopted a sweet black kitten and a big fat cat named ‘Poh’ from its owner after she developed an allergy.

 I used to buy plants like sweet basil, dill, cactus, and they would wither and die in my hands.
-So I volunteer with a community garden in the hope to turn my fingers green!
+So I volunteer with a community garden in the hope of turning my fingers green!
 Killed more plants along the way, sweet basil and chocolate mint, given to me as thank you token for the volunteer work.
-Finally, one of the 2 typed of Indian Borage I adopted from a conscious market survived.
+Finally, one of the two types of Indian Borage I adopted from a conscious market survived.
 That gave me hope.
-During the lockdown, I started regrowing some edibles like tomatoes, chilies, pumpkins, papayas, limes, oranges, and sweet potatoes.
+During the lockdown, I started regrowing edibles like tomatoes, chilies, pumpkins, papayas, limes, oranges, and sweet potatoes.
 They are growing so well, which made me so emotional and proud.
-Adopted some money plant cuttings too and the roots are forming.
+Adopted some money plant cuttings too, and the roots are forming.
 I hope to grow and bring more green friends home!
 Welcome to the jungle!

 25) Plastic Bottled Water

-Since I now carry my own water bottle almost everywhere I go, there’s no need to buy water packed in a plastic bottle which will take 450 years to break down after that one time use.
+Since I now carry my water bottle almost everywhere I go, there’s no need to buy water packed in a plastic bottle which will take 450 years to break down after that one-time use.
 Only 9% of global plastic waste is recycled.
-So don’t count on it.
-Refuse single-use plastic packaging and disposables as much as possible, replace it with reusables.
-Water can be refilled at home or at any F&B outlet for very little or no cost.
+Can we really count on recycling?
+Refuse single-use plastic packaging and disposables as much as possible, replace them with reusables.
+Water can be refilled at home or any F&B outlet for very little or no cost.

 Running the fashion retail business for 5 years, I would buy two 1.5 liters of mineral water before heading to the store each time.
-This was my way to make sure I drink enough water for the day.
-Had I switched to refill water from home with a reusable water bottle, I would have saved 3,650 plastic bottles from the incinerator and nearly 3,000 SGD!
+This was my way to make sure I drank enough water for the day.
+IF I had switched to refilling water from home with a reusable water bottle, I would have saved 3,650 plastic bottles from the incinerator and nearly 3,000 SGD in 5 years!

-A lot of people find Zero Waste products costly and therefore conclude such lifestyle are only catered to those who can afford it.
-It is not what we have to buy to be Zero Waste.
-It is what we choose not to buy, and use what we already have, that’s truly Zero Waste spirit.
+Many people find Zero Waste products costly and therefore conclude such lifestyles are only catered to those who can afford them.
+It is not what we have to buy to be Zero Waste but what we choose not to buy and use what we already have; that’s a true Zero Waste spirit.